bpmn-io/feelers/README.md

 - An interpreter to fill your templates with data, powered by [feelin](https://github.com/nikku/feelin)
 - A simple playground to showcase the language

+> **Warning**
+> This package is in early phases of development and is not yet considered stable.
+Community contributions are very welcome, as always ;)

 ## Usage